 Now we have motivated a scenario which may explain the small number of direct mentions of Satan in the Bible.
 Satan is the second most mentioned character after God: Israel.
-In the remainder of this section, we will examine a few direct mentions of Satan.
+In the remainder of this section, we will examine a few of his direct mentions.